emaanr/vim/alphabet.md

 ## /

-- Forward slash `/` followed by the text you are searching for.
+- Forwardslash `/` followed by the text you are searching for.

 ## n

-- Once a search has been designated by forward slash `/`, use `n` to continue looking for other instances of that designation in the forwards direction.
+- Once a search has been designated by forwardslash `/`, use `n` to continue looking for other instances of that designation in the forwards direction.

 ## N

-- Once a search has been designated by forward slash `/`, use shift `N` to continue looking for other instances of that designation in the forwards direction.
+- Once a search has been designated by forwardslash `/`, use shift `N` to continue looking for other instances of that designation in the forwards direction.

 # O